 If you are new to gluten free baking, read all of my Gluten Free Baking Tips so you are ready to get started!

-1. Put the measuring scoop into the flour and fill.
+- Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

-2. You can also use a spoon to fill the measuring cup.
+- You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

 Baking With Individual Gluten Free Flours

 Individual gluten free flour types can be great in baking, but you need to combine them with other flour and starches, plus a binder, for them to work well in a gluten free recipe.
 I use a custom blend in my Gluten Free Bread Machine Bread recipe.
-I also have a really easy DIY Gluten Free Flour Blend that works really well in so many recipes.
+I also have a really easy DIY Gluten Free Flour Blend that works well in many recipes.

-• Sorghum Flour – This is a flour I love to use in my blends.
+- Sorghum Flour – This is a flour I love to use in my blends.
 It is light but not starchy.
 It has a very mild flavor and absorbs liquids well.

-• Rice Flour – Usually brown rice flour is used, but some commercial blends include both brown rice flour and white rice flour.
+- Rice Flour – Usually, brown rice flour is used, but some commercial blends include both brown rice flour and white rice flour.
 If rice flour isn’t milled super finely, it can leave a grittiness to your baked goods.
 I only use Authentic Foods brand rice flour because this brand mills their rice flour extra fine, which means no grit.
 Any batter or dough made with rice flour should sit for 20-30 minutes before baking.

-• Mochiko (Sweet White Rice Flour) – This natural gluten free flour is the star of mochi.
+- Mochiko (Sweet White Rice Flour) – This natural gluten free flour is the star of mochi.
 It is sweet and light.
 It is well known for fluffy Mochi Waffles and these Mochi Muffins.
 I love how inexpensive this flour is.

-• Oat Flour – Oat flour is easy to use in a blend, but it is critical to use certified gluten free oat flour.
+- Oat Flour – Oat flour is easy to use in a blend, but it is critical to use certified gluten free oat flour.

-• Buckwheat – Buckwheat is a strongly flavored gluten free flour.
+- Buckwheat – Buckwheat is a strongly flavored gluten free flour.
 It has an almost nutty flavor.
 It is a nutritious flour, more so than plain rice flour.
 The name of this grain is misleading because buckwheat is gluten free.
 I typically blend it with another flour to mellow out the flavor.
 Try these Gluten Free Buckwheat Pear Pancakes.

-• Cassava Flour – Cassava is made from the ground root of the cassava plant.
+- Cassava Flour – Cassava is made from the ground root of the cassava plant.
 It is popular in the keto and paleo realms.
 Try it in these Cassava Flour Pancakes.

-• Tapioca Starch – Tapioca starch is similar to cassava flour.
+- Tapioca Starch – Tapioca starch is similar to cassava flour.
 Tapioca is the starch extracted from the cassava root.
 It is powdery light and is an excellent addition to gluten free flours.
 It is a good alternative to cornstarch or potato starch.

-• Potato Starch – Potato starch is an inexpensive common starch used in many gluten free flour blends.
+- Potato Starch – Potato starch is an inexpensive common starch used in many gluten free flour blends.

-• Cornstarch – Cornstarch is also an inexpensive, commonly used starch.
+- Cornstarch – Cornstarch is also an inexpensive, commonly used starch.

-• Binders – Xanthan gum, guar gum, and psyllium husk.
+- Binders – Xanthan gum, guar gum, and psyllium husk.
 These are the glue needed to hold gluten free baked goods together.

 Best Gluten Free Flour For Bread (Yeasted):

-My all-time favorite gluten-free bread flour, especially shaped bread and rolls, is Authentic Foods Steve’s Gluten Free Bread Blend.
+My all-time favorite gluten-free bread flour, especially for shaped bread and rolls, is Authentic Foods Steve’s Gluten Free Bread Blend.
 You can braid it, as I do in my Gluten Free Challah recipe, or roll it as in my Gluten Free Cinnamon Rolls recipe.
 This flour is life-changing!

 Jules GF Flour Blend is also delicious.
 It is a little starchy compared to the other blends I list, but the bread turns out nicely.
 I used Jules flour to make this Gluten Free Sourdough Bread loaf.